apache/doris-website/docs/sql-manual/sql-statements/Data-Definition-Statements/Create/CREATE-ASYNC-MATERIALIZED-VIEW.md

 The SQL definition and partition fields of the materialized view need to meet the following conditions for partition incremental updates:

-- At least one of the base tables used by the materialized view must be a partitioned table.
+- At least one of the base tables used by the materialized view is a partitioned table.
-- The partitioned tables used by the materialized view must employ list or range partitioning strategies.
+- The base tables used by the materialized view must use list or range partitioning strategies.
-- The top-level partition column in the materialized view can only have one partition field.
+- The `partition by` clause in the SQL definition of the materialized view can only have one partitioning column.
-- The SQL of the materialized view needs to use partition columns from the base table, such as after the SELECT clause.
+- The partitioning column specified in the `partition by` clause of the materialized view's SQL must come after the `SELECT` statement.
-- If GROUP BY is used, the partition column fields must be after the GROUP BY.
+- If the materialized view's SQL includes a `group by` clause, the columns used for partitioning must come after the `group by` clause.
-- If window functions are used, the partition column fields must be after the PARTITION BY.
+- If the materialized view's SQL includes window functions, the columns used for partitioning must come after the `partition by` clause.
 - Data changes should occur on partitioned tables.
-If they occur on non-partitioned tables, the materialized view needs to be fully rebuilt.
+If data changes occur on non-partitioned tables, the materialized view needs to be fully rebuilt.
-- Using the fields that generate nulls in the JOIN as partition fields in the materialized view prohibits partition incremental updates.
-- The null attribute of partition fields in the base table used by the materialized view must not be empty if it comes from an internal table.
-If it comes from an external table in Hive, the null attribute of the base table can be empty.
+- If a field from the null-generating side of a join is used as a partitioning column for the materialized view, it cannot be incrementally updated by partition.
+For example, for a LEFT OUTER JOIN, the partitioning column must be on the left side, not the right.

 ```sql
 refreshMethod